ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter05.md

 Wèi WúXiàn was no longer able to stand up as his strength failed him.

-Enduring the pain in his abdomen, he quickly untied the blanket, stuck the signal-transfer talisman on the baby girl, and fastened the blanket around Suíbiàn, then he sent Suíbiàn to stick on the trunk of a big tree near the riverbank.
+As he bore the pain in his abdomen, Wèi WúXiàn quickly untied the baby carrier, stuck the signal-transfer talisman on the baby, fastened the baby carrier around Suíbiàn, and then sent Suíbiàn to stick on the trunk of a big tree near the riverbank.

-The small amount of spiritual power that Wèi WúXiàn had transferred into Suíbiàn was enough to cause more pain in his Golden Core vessel.
+The small amount of spiritual power that Wèi WúXiàn had transferred in Suíbiàn was enough to cause more pain in his Golden Core vessel.
 He could even sense that his Golden Core was on the verge of shattering.

 Soon after Suíbiàn flew away with the baby, the barrier collapsed completely, and water rushed like a tsunami; the violent waves carried Wèi WúXiàn and Fāng MèngChén on their chaotic course downstream.

 “Lán Zhàn, I won’t die,” swore Wèi WúXiàn.

-In this turmoil of the river, Wèi WúXiàn managed to use his last bit of spiritual power to protect the vital parts of his body, namely, the head, the neck, the chest and the abdomen; then, he lost his consciousness, engulfed into the darkness.
+Amid the river's turmoil, Wèi WúXiàn managed to use the last of his spiritual power to protect the vital parts of his body—his head, neck, chest and abdomen—before losing consciousness and being engulfed by darkness.

 The excessive use of his spiritual power had put a lot of strain on his newly formed and still fragile Golden Core.
 Like a crystal ball, it eventually broke into small pieces, which scattered and vanished within the Golden Core vessel.